RDFLib/rdflib/docs/type_hints.rst

 =============================
 In python, type hints are specified in annotations.
 Type hints are different from type aliases which are normal python variables that are not intended to provide runtime utility and are instead intended for use in static type checking.

-For clarify, the following is an example of a function ``foo`` with type hints:
+For clarity, the following is an example of a function ``foo`` with type hints:

 .. code-block:: python